 Address: 10240 Shore Road, Fish Creek WI

-I love a good lighthouse, and Eagle Bluff Lighthouse has been around since 1868.
+I love a good lighthouse, and Eagle Bluff Lighthouse has existed since 1868.
 This impressive lighthouse also has much of its original furniture.

-If you’re not so much a history buff but looking to stretch your legs, Eagle Bluff in Peninsula State Park also provides great views of the coast along its various trails, which are suitable for adults and families with kids.
+If you’re not so much a history buff but looking to stretch your legs, Eagle Bluff in Peninsula State Park also provides great coast views along its various trails, which are suitable for adults and families with kids.

 20. Go on a Scavenger Hunt in Green Bay

 The scavenger hunt operator offers challenge puzzles, trivia, and other clues that take you to all the city’s landmarks.
-You can take the tour at your own speed and compete with others if you want.
+You can take the tour at your speed and compete with others.

 While you can do Green Bay as a day trip, you may want to stay overnight to explore all the city has to offer.
 Familiar hotel chains, local options, apartments, and bed and breakfasts abound across all price points.